Galleria degli Uffizi

 – Giotto‘s ‘Ognissanti Madonna’ in room 2

-– Filippino Lippi‘s ‘Madonna and Child with Two Angels’ in room 8
+– Filippo Lippi‘s ‘Madonna and Child with Two Angels’ in room 8

-– The Botticelli collections in rooms 10 to 14 which include ‘Primavera’ and ‘Birth of Venus’ – a picture which has been so often reproduced that it will be familiar to most people.
+– The Botticelli collection in rooms 10 to 14 which include ‘Primavera’ and ‘Birth of Venus’ (a picture which has been so often reproduced that it will be familiar to most people)

-– Leonardo Da Vinci‘s collection in room 15
+– Leonardo Da Vinci‘s collection in the completely renovated room 79

 Visiting the Galleria Uffizi